capactio/website/docs/feature/policies/overview.md

 ### Additional parameter injection

 You can also provide additional parameters to tweak the Implementation.
 The Implementation parameters Type is specified in the Implementation manifest in `.spec.additionalInput.parameters`.
-For example, for AWS RDS for Postgresql Implementation you can provide additional parameters of Type `cap.type.aws.rds.postgresql.install-input`:
+For example, for AWS RDS for PostgreSQL Implementation you can provide additional parameters of Type `cap.type.aws.rds.postgresql.install-input`:

 ```yaml
 metadata: